 Looking for places to eat in Tasmania?
 Read about our foodie road trip in Tasmania, including places to stay and eat in Hobart, Tasmania’s riverside capital.

-There’s plenty of homegrown Tasmanian talent.
+There’s plenty of homegrown Tasmanian talent too.
 This is an island of innovators and oddballs who love nothing more than to shake things up a little.
 Got some sheep?
 Lets make vodka from the sheep’s cheese whey.
 Whisky?
 Why not knock up a still in the barn and use a tumble dryer as a malting machine?

 Campfire cook up with Sarah Glover

-Instagram favourite Sarah Glover swapped life as a pastry chef in Sydney and New York to rediscover her culinary roots – and became a poster girl for outdoor cooking along the way – back in her home turf of Tasmania (her new cookbook, WILD, a collaboration with photographer Luisa Brimble, is part recipe collection, part adventure handbook).
+Instagram favourite Sarah Glover swapped life as a pastry chef in Sydney and New York to rediscover her culinary roots – and became a poster girl for outdoor cooking along the way – back on her home turf of Tasmania (her new cookbook, WILD, a collaboration with photographer Luisa Brimble, is part recipe collection, part adventure handbook).

-And then there’s Mona, the city’s Museum of Old and New Art.
 Tasmania’s big-guns-blazing attraction is the creation of one man’s whimsy.
 David Walsh’s phenomenal art collection is wonderfully bonkers, irreverent and also home to one of the hottest tables in town, Faro (there’s a winery, Moorilla, next door for post-culture-vulture tastings; moorilla.com.au).